MaurizioAba/Project-Javascript/README.md

 # Project-Javascript
 Code collection of some small JavaScript projects.
-I Show in these examples come how to code a weather app with javascript.
+I Show in these examples come how to code.

 - Weather app use a weather api and get data from api Open Weather Map.
 - Crypto app with CoinGecko data api.